-Susan Copich was born in 1968 in Youngstown, Ohio.
-She received her B.F.A. in Performance and Choreography from Ohio State University.
-Since graduating college, Copich has had professional careers as a modern dancer and Pilates studio owner.
+Susan Copich is an award winning photographer known for her acclaimed photographic series Domestic Bliss.
+She was born in Youngstown, Ohio, received her B.F.A. in Performance and Choreography from Ohio State University and has had professional careers as a modern dancer, actor and Pilates studio owner.
 Looking to explore new forms of art and self-expression, Copich returned to academia at New York City’s famed International Center of Photography in the new millennium.

 Susan Copich is represented by Moen Mason Gallery